Where Are You Going

 - Filmpodium Zürich

-In a meditation on the socially stratified city of Hong Kong, this crafty essay film reflects on the alienation and confusion of its inhabitants following political reform, and on the precarious condition of the urban individual in East Asia's economic equilibrium.
+A meditation on the socially-stratified city of Hong Kong, this crafty essay film reflects on the alienation and social dislocation of its residents produced by the undercurrents of change to its political economy.

-Former Hongkonger, Zhengfan Yang (now based in the US) spent five years attempting to understand this invigorating global city through the hopes and dreams of its inhabitants.
-With personal accounts of both natives and newly arrived, Yang's examines the polarizing sides of Hong Kong's workforce, allured by the possibilities the 'Pearl of the Orient' may bestow, yet struggling to capture a sense of belonging, identity or individuality.
+Former Hongkonger, Zhengfan Yang (now based in the US) spent five years attempting to understand this invigorating city through the hopes and realities of its inhabitants.
+With personal accounts of both new residents and natives, Yang examines the polarizing sides of Hong Kong's workforce.
+Most seem allured by the possibilities the 'Pearl of the Orient' may offer, yet they struggle to capture a sense of identity, belonging, or success, almost regardless of what they are able to accomplish.

 130 minutes, in Mandarin, Tagalog, Cantonese with English subtitles.